Lungotevere: History

 The Lungoteveres were built with the main goal to eliminate and dam the overflows of the Tiber, due to its recurring floods.
 On July 6, 1875 a law was approved, getting off the demolition of the former buildings on the banks and the achievement of boulevards flanking the river and massive retaining walls (muraglioni); the width of the river bed was regulated up to 100 m.

 The Lungoteveres, inspired by the example of Paris, were designed by the engineer Raffaele Canevari, who managed to rescue the Tiber Island adding artificial rapids to the right branch of the Tiber below the Pons Caestius.

 Many artistically and historically significant buildings, structures and churches were demolished for the construction: among them, Palazzo Altoviti, the Teatro Apollo at Tor di Nona, Sant'Anna dei Bresciani, the Ripetta Harbour, the Roman Pons Cestius (pulled down and rebuilt with wider side arches), the already damaged Roman Ponte Rotto (of which only one arch remains), some minor gates of the Aurelian Walls flanking the left bank.
-The Ponte Sant'Angelo was widened too, adding two more arches.
+The Ponte Sant'Angelo was widened too, demolishing ramps on either side and replacing them with two more arches.
 Along with these structures, the erection of the Lungotevere provoked the loss of one of the most picturesque environments of the city.

 The works began in 1876 and were completed in 1926; in the circumstance, several bridges were built, linking the two banks of the Tiber.